WebGPU-Art/lagopus/README.md

 - `:attrs-list` list of attributes, each attribute is a map with `:field` and `:format` keys
   - an alternative way is to write in `{} (:field :position) (:format :float32x3)` format
 - `:data` list of data, each data is a map with keys matching `:attrs-list`, nested list is supported
+- optional `:indices` list of indices, each index is a number. nested list is supported

 Shader file should obey the some rules rules: